khaledbohout2/Currency/README.md

 # Currency
 CurrencyConverter
-It's an iOS project which is designed to helps customers to hand different currency conversions.n display more details about the specific news article.\
+It's an iOS project which is designed to helps customers to hand different currency conversions.\

 The project is built using MVVM-C architecture where:\
  - M represents Model to hold the data entities,\